Want to enjoy the journey as well as the destination?

 Children can make their own mirrors using foil wrapped smoothly on card although it may not be quite as effective (especially if it is an any way creased).
 Great data collection and handling activity.

-Activity: Build a structure that has a light embedded in it.
+Activity: Design a structure with a mini turbine and a light embedded in it

-They may also/instead draw a side view of a house that shows all the places where such a device could be fitted to maximise power output (sinks, drains etc – not the toilet!!).
+If resources are an issue, pupils may also/instead draw a side view of a house that shows all the places where such a device could be fitted to maximise power output (sinks, drains etc – not the toilet!!).
 How could the flow be made more constant?
 Demonstrate how a storage tank (bottle) could collect the water so it could be released in a more controlled and timed way.
-The CymDyli Hydro-electric plant shows this on the Google Voyage including an explanatory video.
+The CymDyli Hydro-electric plant on Google Voyage 1 shows this including an explanatory video.

 Types of cookies we use